 The afternoon sessions focused on topics such as Interdisciplinary Learning; Colleges, Universities and Work; Gender and STEM; and Building Professional Capital.
 The lack of resources and courses in Scotland related to Food Technology was also discussed and the panel noted that the issue was not well known within Scottish and Westminster Governments.

 We were then addressed by John Swinney MSP (Cabinet Secretary for Education and Skills) who shared his views of increasing innovation within industry and commented that this could only be considered by increasing STEM activities.
 After his speech, we were treated to a debate of Industrial Skills Requirements, and the prize giving of various societies, which was presented by Shirley-Anne Somerville MSP (Minister for Further Education, Higher Education and Science).

 Overall, Science in Parliament 2016 was well organised event full of interesting debate and networking.
 It was a real pleasure to represent IFST at the local and national level and to be amongst other well-represented Societies and Institutes is something we as a group are very happy to participate in.
 We would like to showcase our institution at the next event and would look towards our members within Scotland to champion this in the future.
 Please contact your Scottish Branch for further information.

 Dr Jonathan Wilkin, Food Innovation @ Abertay

-If you live in Northern Ireland, you are able to join our Branch Forum which we launched mid-January and it's proved to be a success in disseminating informaiton so far!!
+If you live in Scotland, you are able to join our Branch Forum which we launched mid-January.
+It has proved to be a success in disseminating informaiton so far!!

-Please note: This is a Members ONLY forum and you need to be logged in to acces it.
+Please note: This is a Members ONLY forum and you need to be logged in to access it.